Rachna-Singh410/Credit_Card_Fraud_Detection/README.md

 pip install library_name
 ```
 #### Dataset
 I took the dataset from Kaggle.
 Link for dataset is https://www.kaggle.com/mlg-ulb/creditcardfraud.
 The dataset had 31 columns.
+Some columns are time,v1-v28 these are result of a PCA Dimensionality reduction to protect user identities and sensitive features, amount and class.